instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/step_back_prompting.md

             {
                 "role": "user",
                 "content": f"""
                 You are an expert at world knowledge.
 Your task is to step back and paraphrase a question to a more generic step-back question, which is easier to answer.

                 Here are a few examples:
                 Original Question: Which position did Knox Cunningham hold from May 1955 to Apr 1956?
                 Step-back Question: Which positions has Knox Cunningham held in his career?
-                    Original Question:Who was the spouse of Anna Karina from 1968 to 1974?
+                Original Question: Who was the spouse of Anna Karina from 1968 to 1974?
                 Step-back Question: Who were the spouses of Anna Karina?
                 Original Question: Which team did Thierry Audel play for from 2007 to 2008?
                 Step-back Question: Which teams did Thierry Audel play for in his career?

                 Now, generate the step-back question for the following question:
                 Estella Leopold went to which school between Aug 1954 and Nov 1954?
                 """,
             },
         ],
     )